 "Sound out the boss indirectly first, raise the topic, if the response is positive, follow up with a sabbatical request."

-For places without an official policy, Rachel Morgan-Trimmer of The Career Break Site (www.thecareerbreaksite.com) recommends sounding out the boss indirectly first perhaps raising the topic without specifically saying that they want a sabbatical.
-If the response is positive, they can follow this up with a sabbatical request.
+For places without an official policy, Rachel Morgan-Trimmer of The Career Break Site (www.thecareerbreaksite.com) recommends sounding out the boss indirectly first perhaps raising the topic without specifically saying that you want a sabbatical.
+If the response is positive, follow it up with a sabbatical request.
 Rachel comments that she has come across many cases where people have got a sabbatical where there was no official policy, so its always worth asking!

 Many companies do have an official policy so look at these and be prepared to tell your boss about them if they ask.
 Think about what the company will gain.
 Will you be learning a new skill or language that will benefit them?
 Will you be taking part in a project that will improve your leadership skills.
 Think of all the reasons why you should take a career break so that your company will be getting back a new and improved you.
 Rachel Morgan-Trimmer points out that career breaks can create better employees, and the company hasnt had to pay for it!